jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/4_Beam_Opti.typ

 // all eqs
 // compared with true german text

-// TODO proper justification why used and not why fem is used
+// Title was tested and is inshallah fine
-// firt explain some basics aout beam model, then about optimiaztion, then the reasoining provided why beam model can be used with optimization over FEm and optimiaztion are more clear to understand in 4_Beam_Opti

-// Title
-=== Combination of Optimization and Beam Model <chap_4_0_4>
+=== Integration of Structural Analysis for Optimization  <chap_4_0_4>
-// this pre intro of the upcomoing text inside the subsection. this might not be fully consistent with the actual content In @chap_4_0_0 it was explained how to discretize load distributions, in @chap_4_0_1 how to obtain the aerodynamic loads, in @chap_4_0_2 important fundamental information about the beam model and in @chap_4_0_3 some general background about optimization was provided.
+In @chap_4_0_0 it was explained how to discretize load distributions, in @chap_4_0_1 how to obtain the aerodynamic loads, in @chap_4_0_2 important fundamental information about the beam model and in @chap_4_0_3 some general background about optimization was provided.
-This subsection builds upon the collected knowledge and expaplins how the beam model solver can be incorporated into a optimiaztion framework.
+This subsection builds upon the collected knowledge and explains how the beam model solver can be incorporated into an optimization framework.
-Furthermore, it will first explain what goal such a constellation pursues.
-Afterward, the advantages and disadvantages of the chosen systematic approach will be mentioned.
+First, it explains what goal such a constellation pursues.
-// add the following: it was explained why beam model solver was used instead of fem solver
+Subsequently, an investigation comparing beam model and #gls("fem") solvers is conducted, leading to the selection of one method based on rationale.
+Finally, it was explained how this selection could be integrated within an optimization framework.
 // -------------------------------------------------------------------------- //

 The primary objective centers on determining optimal parameters for the experimental structural testing of #glspl("swith").
 Among others, these parameters encompass the quantity of #glspl("lie", long:true), their spatial distribution throughout the test structure, and the magnitude of forces applied during testing.
 The determination of these parameters could be achieved through direct coupling with a #gls("fem") solver, provided appropriate optimization formulations are established.
 This computational approach would enable the optimization algorithm to access detailed structural information through #gls("fem") calculations while exploring the available solution space.